armbian/documentation/docs/Process_Release-Model.md

 # Release Planning

 A release planning starts with an public IRC meeting where developers and interested users come together in **first Saturday, one month before the release month**.

+Dates for **2020**:

+ * April 4th
-Dates for **2020??: April 4th, July 4th and October 3rd.**
+ * July 4th
+ * October 3rd

 Agenda: